 Leadership Guidelines: Every troop staying in camp must be under the supervision of at least two adult leaders registered with the Boy Scouts of America.
-One must be 21 years of age or older and the other adult must be at least 18 years old.
-Venture Crews with coed youth members, even those including parent and child, require male and female adult leaders, both of whom must be 21 years of age or older and registered members of the BSA.
+Both must be at least 21 years of age.
+Units with coed youth members, even those including parent and child, require male and female adult leaders, both of whom must be 21 years of age or older and registered members of the BSA.
+All adults accompanying a Scouting unit who are present at the activity for 72 total hours or more must be registered as leaders.
+The 72 hours need not be consecutive.